bbatsov/batsov.com/_posts/2012-09-09-from-linux-to-osx-1-year-later.markdown

 do).
 The Linux distro package management is definitely infinitely better, or at least it seems so from where I'm standing.
-Luckily for me most of the tools I use are available from the third-party [homebrew](http://mxcl.github.com/homebrew/) package manager for OSX.
-It's like an extremely basic version of the mighty Gentoo `portage`, but it generally gets the job done.
+Luckily for me most of the tools I use are available from the third-party [homebrew](http://mxcl.github.com/homebrew/) package manager for OS X. It's like an extremely basic version of the mighty Gentoo `portage`, but it generally gets the job done.

-On a more positive note - I was impressed with the quality and responsiveness of the OSX desktop and the fact that Emacs keybindings are used by default in its editor toolkit (and strangely puzzled by the lack of right control key - how is one supposed to hit `Control + a` I dare ask?).
+On a more positive note - I was impressed with the quality and responsiveness of the OS X desktop and the fact that Emacs keybindings are used by default in its editor toolkit (and strangely puzzled by the lack of right control key - how is one supposed to hit `Control + a` I dare ask?).
 One app in particular - `spotlight`, blew me off the